veracity/veracity-documentation/common/markdown/egest/egest.md

 # References

 ## GitHub
-Follow our open projects related to ingest on https://github.com/veracity
+Follow our open projects related to egest on https://github.com/veracity

 ## Stack Overflow
 Stack Overflow is the largest, most trusted online community for developers to learn, share​ ​their programming ​knowledge.
 The Veracity developer team monitor Stack Overflow forumposts that include the tag Veracity